hleegwater/R_templates_dds/README.md

-# Making a package to get an Rmd template
+# R markdown templates used at DDS2

 Hanneke Leegwater.
-June 2022
+April 2024

 ## Install templates directly in R studio

 -   Open your R studio, or a specific R project with renv.
 -   Install the templates using:

 `remotes::install_github("hleegwater/RMarkdownTemplateHanneke")`